Monogramm/docker-dolibarr/README.md

 ```

 Then run all services `docker-compose up -d`.
 Now, go to http://localhost:80/install to access the new Dolibarr installation wizard.
-In this example, the Dolibarr documents, HTML and database will all be stored in Docker's default location.
+In this example, the Dolibarr scripts, documents, HTML and database will all be stored in Docker's default location.
 Feel free to edit this as you see fit.